overcharged ac system gauge readings

 So to do this, just ensure you create a vacuum on it, and then carefully eliminate the Freon from the AC.

-Once the Freon is eliminated, then you can put it to a closed container, and it will help AC dispose of it properly.
+Once the Freon is eliminated, then you can put it to a closed container, and it will help AC dispose of properly.

 How To Fix Overcharged Ac